Wrapper function for calculating the predictive distribution model's

 Logical vector of length one, defaults to

-, external package ROCR (Sing et al. 2005) is needed for the calculation (see section 'Note').- df
+FALSE.
+Indicates, whether goodness-of-fit measures (AUC and maxTSS) should be calculated.
+If set toTRUE, external package ROCR (Sing et al. 2005) is needed for the calculation (see section 'Note').- df

 Logical vector of length one, defaults to